open-mmlab/mmdetection/README.md

   This was the codebase of the *MMDet* team, who won the [COCO Detection 2018 challenge](http://cocodataset.org/#detection-leaderboard).

-Apart from mmdetection, we also released a library `mmcv` for computer vision research, which is heavily depended on by mmdetection.
+Apart from mmdetection, we also released a library [mmcv](https://github.com/open-mmlab/mmcv) for computer vision research, which is heavily depended on by this toolbox.

 ## License